wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 = 2.2.1 =

+* NEW: Now the user can sort tags in alphabetical order
 * NEW: Now the user can set a symbol before each tag and a separator between two tags
 * Some minor change in the options page
 * Better coding of some lines